Recycling: Quality of recyclate

 The quality of recyclate not only supports high-quality recycling, but it can also deliver significant environmental benefits by reducing, reusing, and keeping products out of landfills.
 High-quality recycling can support economic growth by maximizing the value of waste material.
 Higher income levels from the sale of quality recyclates can return value significant to local governments, households and businesses.
 Pursuing high-quality recycling can also promote consumer and business confidence in the waste and resource management sector, and may encourage investment in it.

 There are many actions along the recycling supply chain, each of which can affect recyclate quality.
 Waste producers who place non-target and non-recyclable wastes in recycling collections can affect the quality of final recyclate streams, and require extra efforts to discard those materials at later stages in the recycling process.
 Different collection systems can induce different levels of contamination.
 When multiple materials are collected together, extra effort is required to sort them into separate streams and can significantly reduce the quality of the final products.
 Transportation and the compaction of materials can also make this more difficult.
 Despite improvements in technology and quality of recyclate, sorting facilities are still not 100% effective in separating materials.
 When materials are stored outside, where they can become wet, can also cause problems for re-processors.
 Further sorting steps may be required to satisfactorily reduce the amount of non-target and non-recyclable material.

-Recyclate Quality Action Plan (Scotland)

-Scotland's Recyclate Quality Action Plan proposes a number of actions the Scottish Government wants to take to increase the quality of materials collected for recycling and sorted at recovery facilities before it is exported or sold on the reprocessing market.
-Its objectives are to: